Topology of configuration space of the mean-field phi^4 model by Morse theory: Concluding remarks

 \section{Concluding remarks}

 In this paper we have analytically characterized the topology of the $M_{v,N}$'s of the m-f $\phi^4$ model and the same model without interaction by means of Morse theory.
 Then, we have tried to discover any possible link with the $\mathbb{Z}_2$-SBPT occurring in the m-f $\phi^4$ model.
-From a topological viewpoint we have not spotted any qualitative difference between the two models.
-The critical levels remain confined in an interval of the potential which is $[-\frac{1}{4},0]$ for the model without interaction and $[v',0]$ for the m-f model, where $v'\rightarrow -\frac{1}{4}^-$ as $J$ increases.
+The critical levels remain confined in an interval of the potential which is $[-1/4,0]$ for the model without interaction and $[v',0]$ for the m-f model, where $v'\rightarrow -(1/4)^-$ as $J$ increases.

-Despite the huge number of critical points growing as $3^N$, but decreasing at the increasing of $J$, in our opinion all that critical points do not have any particular significance except that to separate the region (i), where the $M_{v,N}$'s are homeomorphic to two disjoint $N$-balls, from the region (iii), where $M_{v,N}$'s are homeomorphic to an $N$-ball alone.
-This is true only in the m-f $\phi^4$ model, where the potential is double-well with the two absolute minima separated by a minimum gap proportional to $N$.
+Despite the huge amount of critical points growing as $3^N$ for $J$ small enough, but less and less at the increasing of $J$, in our opinion all that critical points do not have any particular significance except that to separate the region (i), where the $M_{v,N}$'s are homeomorphic to two disjointed $N$-balls, from the region (iii), where $M_{v,N}$'s are homeomorphic to an $N$-ball alone.
+This is true only in the m-f $\phi^4$ model, where the potential has turned out to be a double-well with the two global minima separated by a gap proportional to $N$.
 This is the effect of the m-f interaction and it is the very peculiar difference between the two models.
-Indeed, the absolute minima of the model without interaction are $2^N$ and remain located at $v=-\frac{1}{4}$.
+Indeed, the global minima of the model without interaction are $2^N$ and remain located at $v=-1/4$.

-We wonder weather the scenario of the m-f $\phi^4$ model may be transferred to any short-range version.
-In our opinion the answer is negative, because a double-well potential with minimum gap proportional to $N$ implies a non-concave graph of the microcanonical entropy $s(v,m)$, while in a short-range system it must be concave or non-strictly concave in the presence of a phase transition.
-Furthermore, it can be shown that for a short-range $d$-dimensional Ising model the minimum gap is proportional to $N^\frac{d-1}{d}$ in the limit of large $N$.
+In our opinion, this is the main result of this study.
+The sufficiency condition for $\mathbb{Z}_2$-SBPT stated in \cite{bc} has already been found at work in various toy models \cite{b4,b,b1}, but here for the first time on a physical model with continuous variables.
+We wonder how this scenario may be generalized to the short-range case.
+A double-well potential with gap proportional to $N$ implies a non-concave graph of the microcanonical entropy $s(v,m)$, while in a short-range system it must be concave or non-strictly concave in the presence of a PT.
+We conjecture that in a short-range system the gap increases slowly than $N$.
+Indeed, it can be shown that for a short-range $d$-dimensional Ising model the gap is proportional to $N^{(d-1)/d}$ in the limit of large $N$.